IBMSpectrumComputing/lsf-kubernetes/README.md

 # Kubernetes add-on for LSF

 A tech preview is available for LSF customers.
-The preview is available until Dec 1, 2019.
+The preview is available until Nov 30, 2019.
 For more information about the integration, refer to the [README](https://github.com/IBMSpectrumComputing/lsf-kubernetes/blob/master/doc/README_LSF.md).